Can you film both of us getting ready?

 Because I know how important your wedding day is, I only take on a select number of weddings each year to ensure that I give each one my full and undivided care and attention.

-Once the day is done, I pour my heart and soul into editing your video, which can often require over a week of non-stop work to perfect a stunning film that’s sure to evoke some emotion (re: tears) in both you and your friends and family.
+Once the day is done, I pour my heart and soul into editing your film, which can often require more than a week of work to perfect a stunning film that’s sure to evoke some emotion (re: tears) in both you and your friends and family.

 How do I know you won’t lose our video?